minhe51805/UrbanReflex/README.md

 ## License

 <p align="justify">
-This project is licensed under the terms of the <a href="./LICENSE">Apache License 2.0</a>.
+This project is licensed under the terms of the <a href="./LICENSE">GNU General Public License v3.0</a>.
 </p>